 \end{theorem} The minimum on the RHS of~\eqref{cr} is called the \textbf{critical exponent} of the lattice $\mL$, which is a classical invariant of a combinatorial geometry (viewed as a lattice).
 Therefore, by Theorem~\ref{thm:gencr}, this paper is essentially about estimating the critical exponent of certain geometric lattices.
 We conclude by offering a short proof of Theorem~\ref{thm:gencr}.

-\begin{proof}[Proof of Theorem~\ref{thm:gencr}] It is easy to see that there exists a subspace $U \le X$ of dimension at least $k$ which is $(\mA,h)$-scattered if and only if there exists a matrix $M \in \F_q^{(N-k) \times N}$ whose (right) kernel is $(\mA,h)$-scattered.
+\begin{proof}[Proof of Theorem~\ref{thm:gencr}] It is easy to see that there exists a subspace $U \le X$ of dimension at least $k$ which is $(\mA,h)$-evasive if and only if there exists a matrix $M \in \F_q^{(N-k) \times N}$ whose (right) kernel is $(\mA,h)$-evasive.